A Ninja's Dance

 She stumbled to a stop around another corner and gasped out a sob.
 Pain and exhaustion hitting her.

 Help.
 Help me.

 The sun was setting, and the last rays were dragging sulkily out of the alleyway where she was hiding.
 They glimmered, frosting over a snow-covered piece of metal in the centre of the alleyway.
 There, was a sewer entrance.
 A manhole.
 An escape.

-Judith lunged forward and yanked hard on the metal covering, forcing it free with adrenaline packed strength.
-She barreled down without thinking and felt her foot slip on the wet metal of the ladder too late to stop herself toppling backwards.
-She managed to restrict her surprise to a muffled yip as she slid down a few rungs.
-She finally caught a grip on ladder and held on, feeling her wrist groan and pull and the sudden jolted weight being forced on it.
+Judith lunged forward and yanked hard on the metal covering, forcing it free with strength she didn't know she had.
+She barrelled down without thinking and felt her foot slip on the wet metal of the ladder too late to stop herself toppling backwards.
+She managed to restrict her surprise to a muffled yip as she slid down a few rungs, catching a grip on ladder made her wrist groan and pull and the sudden jolted weight being forced on it.

 "Check the buildings!
 We weren't that far behind!"
-A chorus of agreement followed the deep cry from above her.
+A chorus of agreement followed the deep voice from above her.
 Judith waited, unable to move a muscle as a foot landed heavily on the metal casing of the manhole.
 For a moment there was no movement above her and she whimpered, shivering.
-If they found her…if they opened the manhole...
+If they found her, if they opened the manhole...

 She stayed stiff, her hands gripping the metal ladder so hard her knuckles were slowly loosing colour.
 She focused her eyes solely on the dirty bricks lining the wall only inches from her nose and tried to count the cracks in them.
-Above her, the thunder of what seemed like a million pairs of feet rocketed over, some clanging on the thin sheet of metal concealing her hiding place.
+Above her, the thunder of what seemed like a million pairs of feet rocketed over, some clanging on the metal concealing her hiding place.

 She couldn't go up again, not tonight.
 It was too dangerous.
 She was too scared.